Publications, talks, workshops

 Nansen Legacy sea ice workshop.
 A two day workshop delivered on 20-21 October.
 It was aimed a bringing researchers in multiple disciplines together to discuss / discover data availability, data needs, collaboration opportunities.
 Co-organised with Stefan Theile (University in Bergen) and Elizabeth Jones (Institute of Marine Research).

 I assisted with schedule development and setting the workshop style; and identified / coordinated the code of conduct.
-In the workshop I convened the first session, coaching on how and why we use a code of conduct; then running an interactive execrise to collaboratively set guidelines on how we implement the code of conduct during the workshop.
+In the workshop I convened the first session, coaching on how and why we use a code of conduct; then running an interactive exercise to collaboratively set guidelines on how we implement the code of conduct during the workshop.
 I also convened sea ice physical properties sessions.

 Filling in gaps: fusing high resolution imagery products from remotely piloted aircraft (RPA) and on-ground measurements to understand the spatial distribution of sea ice morphological features at sub-floe scale.
 A talk delivered at the European Space Agency Living Planet Symposium, Bonn, Germany, June 2022.
 Slides here: https://doi.org/10.6084/m9.figshare.19923116.v1